-The Uncanny X-Men: Children of the Atom Chapter One
+The Uncanny X-Men: Children of the Atom

 It was a quiet afternoon in Westchester County.
 The sun shone down on the peaceful county roads like a farmer watching their crops grow with pride while cars zipped along the roads out of White Plains going hither and yon.
 In one car in particular, a blue four-door sedan, sat a young woman with red hair, a round face with smooth cheekbones and startling green eyes by the name of Jean Grey.
-She stared moodily out of the car window, picking idly at her blue overcoat, torn between excitement and resentment at being sent off to a boarding school at the age of seventeen.
-She couldn't understand why her parents were carting her off to some boarding school in the suburbs of New York City now!
-Taking her away from all of her friends to some place she didn't know.
+She stared moodily out of the car window, picking idly at her blue overcoat, torn between excitement and resentment at being sent off to a boarding school at seventeen.
+She didn't understand why her parents were carting her off to some boarding school in the suburbs of New York City now, taking her away from all of her friends to some place she didn't know.
 It was all because of those accidents, she thought resentfully.
 But those weren't her fault!
-She didn't know why objects just started flying around her sometimes; she didn't throw them or anything.
+She didn't know why objects just flew around her sometimes; she didn't throw them or anything.
 But they had gotten her in trouble and kicked out of every school near the Grey estate over in Putnam County.
 But that wasn't her fault!
 On the other hand, this was supposed to be a very exclusive boarding school, one for only the most gifted of students.
 And Jean was young enough for that to fuel her ego.
 And, if she were entirely honest, she didn't have friends.
 Not really.
-Not ever since Annie…
+Not since Annie…

 "Everything all right there, Jeannie?" her father asked from the driver's seat.